About the Society

 The Society established Australian Wildlife Week, celebrated across Australia during the first week of October, to encourage a positive relationship between humanity and nature.
 We hope to raise awareness and inspire all Australians to explore and develop a deeper understanding of environmental issues, gain the necessary skills to make informed decisions, and take action to improve the environment.

-The Society established Snip Rings for Wildlife in 2020A campaign raising awareness and encouraging individuals to protect Australia’s wildlife by cutting through ring-shaped items such as plastic rings, rubber bands, hair ties, loops of facemasks, and dome-shaped lids, in their entirety, before disposing of them.
+The Society established Snip Rings for Wildlife in 2020, a campaign raising awareness and encouraging individuals to protect Australia’s wildlife by cutting through ring-shaped items such as plastic rings, rubber bands, hair ties, loops of facemasks, and dome-shaped lids in their entirety before disposing of them.

 President, Stephen Grabowski